Pomodori Verdi – Green Tomato Sauce

 To water bath can

-Once processing time is done, remove the pot from the heat, carefully open the lid, and move it partially off the top of the canning pot.
+When the processing time is complete, remove the pot from the heat, carefully open the lid, and partially lift it off the top of the canning pot.
 Let it rest like that for 5 minutes.

-Then remove the lid and allow the jars to rest another 5 to 10 minutes in the canning pot.
+Then, remove the lid and let the jars rest in the canning pot for an additional 5 to 10 minutes.

 After resting, remove the jars onto a kitchen towel placed on your counter and let them thoroughly cool for 12-24 hours, undisturbed.
 You may hear the lids pinging sometime in the next hour.
-This is music to a canner’s ears.
+This is music to a cannerโs ears.
 It is due to the reaction of the lids being sealed to the jar.

 Check the seals.
 Press down in the middle of the lid.
 If it flexes up or down, the jar is not sealed and should be refrigerated and used first.

-Then remove the bands.
-Gently pick the jar up by the lid to further check the seal.
+Then, remove the bands.
+Gently pick up the jar by the lid to check the seal further.
 Again, if it is not sealed, use it first.

 How to use green tomato sauce